PipeTo

 The PipeTo

 method is designed to handle cases where an actor needs to interact with an external service or perform a long-running task asynchronously.
 Instead of blocking its mailbox while waiting for a task to complete, an actor can launch the task and then “pipe” its successful result to the intended recipient’s mailbox as a message to process.
 This approach keeps the actor responsive and maintains the single-threaded execution guarantee of actor message processing.
-This feature is available on the actor reference as well as on the.
+This feature is available on the actor reference PID as well as on the ReceiveContext(a.k.a message context).

 By integrating the PipeTo